Marvin Pope (gridiron football)

-Marvin Pope (born January 18, 1969) is a former American football and Canadian football linebacker in the Canadian Football League for the Calgary Stampeders.
+Marvin Pope (born January 18, 1969) is an American former football and Canadian football linebacker who played in the Canadian Football League (CFL) for the Calgary Stampeders from 1992 to 1997.
 He played college football at Central State University.

 Early years

 Pope attended Eastside High School, where he lettered in football, basketball, wrestling, track and weightlifting.
 In football, he was a two-way player at fullback and linebacker.
-As a senior, he received Class AAAA All-state and Florida High School Athlete of the Year honors honors, after averaging 13 tackles per game.
+As a senior, he received Class AAAA All-state and Florida High School Athlete of the Year honors, after averaging 13 tackles per game.
 Although he was considered an elite football prospect, he was not offered Division I scholarships because of grades.

 As a senior, he won the state Class AAA heavyweight weightlifting champion, including the District 5 meet with a record lift totaling 750, 330 on the clean-and-jerk and 420 on bench press.
 In wrestling, he was ranked third in the state as a junior and senior.